The Value of HEFG Membership

 The Annual Calendar

-Members enjoy access for two representatives to attend the full suite of EFG gatherings:
+Members enjoy access for two representatives to attend the full suite of HEFG gatherings:

 • First quarter virtual learning lunch: members share project updates and intimately engage with high-level speakers.